WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

 As with almost every LLU feature, the ``ProgressMonitor`` implementation consists of two parts: one in the library and one in Wolfram Language code.
 The goal is to have decent functionality with minimal effort on the programmers side.

-In C++ code the only thing you have to do is to get an instance of ProgressMonitor from MArgumentManager.
+In C++, the only thing you have to do is to get an instance of ProgressMonitor from MArgumentManager.

 .. code-block:: cpp